 Here’s why showing your support matters:

 First and foremost blogs are not free to run, both in terms of cost and time.
-And I’m not talking about $20/month in upkeep and an hour here and there.
-What is free for the readers, though, is the product of that work, which is the content on Oui in France.
+And I’m not talking about $20/month in upkeep and an hour here and there to write a post.
+What is free for the readers and always will be, though, is the product of that work, which is the content on Oui in France.
 As a blog grows, the blogger has substantial costs each month to keep their blogs running.
-Between hosting, domain renewal, newsletter subscription fees, photo subscriptions, SEO services, equipment costs, etc., costs add up and it would probably surprise you to know how much I spend on all things Oui In France each year.
+Between hosting, domain renewal, newsletter subscription fees, photo subscriptions, SEO services, equipment costs, etc., it all majorly adds up.
+It would probably surprise you to know how much I spend on all things Oui In France each year.
 Don’t even get me started on YouTube costs.

 Showing your support via clicks and engagement (more on that below) affects our bottom line.
-More page views=more growth and opportunities.
+More page views=more growth, ad revenue, and opportunities.
 Also, stats matter to brands, so if a blogger has an engaged readership, it can only help in the long run.
 So email a post to a friend or share it in a relevant Facebook group.
 That all counts for so much!

 Money aside, blogging is a time-intensive endeavor.
-It’s something I love and is wholly worth the time I put in, but even blogging as a once-a-week hobby, it can still be a pretty significant part-time job, in terms of hours.
-From the writing of the actual content on the blog, to formatting, to editing, to photography, managing social media, replying to emails, and so much more, a lot goes into producing content and maintaining a site.
-And don’t even get me started on the time that goes into YouTube and social media.
+It’s something I love and is wholly worth the time I put in, but even for those of you blogging as a once-a-week hobby, it can still be a pretty significant part-time job, in terms of hours.
+From the brainstorming and writing of the actual content on the blog, to formatting, to editing, to photography, managing social media, replying to emails, and so much more, a lot goes into producing content and maintaining a site.
+And don’t even get me started on the time that goes into YouTube.

-The bottom line is that maintaining a site takes dedication and loads of time.
+The bottom line is that maintaining a site takes dedication, money, and loads of time.
 You really have to love it to keep going.
-It depends on the week, but on average I spend about 15-20 hours/week on Oui In France and its social channels.
-On top of my day job.
+It depends on the week, but on average I spend about 40 hours/week on Oui In France including the blog and YouTube and my social channels.
+Sometimes more, sometimes less.

 It validates that what we’re doing matters.
 When I receive an email or see a comment from a reader who says something I’ve written has spoken to her or helped her in some way, it makes my day.
 Without those comments, I’d never know about any of you out here.
 If things I’ve gone through and experienced can help someone else, it’s the best feeling in the world when someone tells me about it and can relate.
 It makes us all feel less alone.

 Showing your support also helps my community to grow.
 Sharing is caring, right?
 If you like something, maybe a friend will see it and like it as well.
 That momentum snowballs and helps us to get our work seen.

 It’s a boost and motivates us.
 We’re all human and sometimes a virtual nudge of support can make all the difference in terms of motivation and drive.
 That encouragement matters so much more than people think.
 Especially on bad days.
 We work incredibly hard on our blogs, so the support does matter.
-I’m a real person who runs a one-woman show, so yes, your support is seen and does matter.
+I’m a real person without a team, so yes, your support is seen and does matter.

 Let’s get into the specific things you can do to show bloggers your support.